Play-Your-Part/tutorials/README.md

 git clone git@github.com:RasaHQ/STAR.git
 ```
 Make sure you end up with the STAR dataset in `datasets/STAR` with `dialogues` and `tasks` folders inside.
+> ⚠️ If you're getting an error message, clone STAR from outside the Apptainer inside the `datasets` folder.

 ## Jupyter Notebook